 Best Start, which has been available in Scotland since 12 August 2019, has two parts - Best Start Foods and Best Start Grants.

-Best Start Food is designed to replace Healthy Start for people living in Scotland.
+Best Start Food replaced Healthy Start for people living in Scotland.
 If you are already getting Healthy Start Vouchers you will eventually be moved from Healthy Start to Best Start.

 With Best Start Grants you can get up to three cash payments for each child.
 The following grants can be spent on anything you like:

-Best Start Grant is designed to replace Sure Start Maternity Grant for people living in Scotland.
+Best Start Grant replaced Sure Start Maternity Grant for people living in Scotland.
 It does not replace the School Clothing Grant, which you may also be able to claim.
 See the end of this guide for more info.

 Find out more and apply on the mygov.scot website.